Qengineering/YoloCam/README.md

 ## Preparations.
 Now that you have your license key, a few settings are required for YoloCam to work properly.<br/>
 First of all, you need an internet connection.
 [This page](https://github.com/Qengineering/RPi-image#wifi) explains how to set up the WiFi connection on your Raspberry Pi.<br><br>
 Only if you have the **email** version you have to follow the next steps.
-The GPIO version need no other settings at this point.
+The GPIO version needs no other settings at this point.
 + You need a Google account to redirect emails and save recorded clips.
 Since your personal login details are stored in the Raspberry Pi, we recommend a separate Google account for this application.
 Just for safety reasons.
 + Register your app with Google to get your email password.
 Follow the instructions on the Wiki page [Email notification](https://github.com/Qengineering/YoloCam/wiki/Email-notification) on how to set email traffic from your Raspberry Pi.
 + To get the authorization key from Google for gdrive, follow the guide on the Wiki page [Gdrive](https://github.com/Qengineering/YoloCam/wiki/Gdrive-installation#authorization-key).
 You don't have to install gdrive.
 It's already on board.
 You only need the key.
 + Alter the settings to your personal Google account.
-See for extra information the Wiki page [Settings](https://github.com/Qengineering/YoloCam/wiki/Settings#settings).
+See for extra information on the Wiki page [Settings](https://github.com/Qengineering/YoloCam/wiki/Settings#settings).
   + `cam_name` Give a name to your YoloCam.
 Especially useful if you have more than one YoloCam working.
   + `email` The email address that receives the notifications.
 Note, `none` will block the mail traffic, but not the recording
   + `gmail` The gmail address associated with the Google account above.